*List created by Seoung (ChowDownDetroit) & Virginia Lee

 Satay House: 31101 Dequindre Rd A, Madison Heights, MI 48071

 As you can see, the cold weather won’t be too bad when you have a bowl of hot noodle soup to warm you up.
+Anyone else warms up their hands by wrapping them around the noodle bowl before diving in?!
 Where else do you go to get your noodle soup fix?
-Let us know at firstname.lastname@example.org!
+Let us know at email@example.com!